 Annual Tuna Auction

 Although tuna auctions happened on a daily basis at Tsukiji, it was the first tuna auction of the New Year which made international news.
 This first tuna has symbolic significance in Japan, bringing good luck and prestige to whoever purchases it (as well as publicity).
-It also helps set and maintain a high price for all other tuna which are auctioned over the forthcoming year.
-For these reasons bidding can reach incredible levels and the price of the fish is hugely and artificially inflated way beyond its true market value.
-In 2018 Japanese sushi chain owner Hiroshi Onodera was the winner of the auction, paying £238,000 for a 890lb bluefin tuna.
-The record for the highest price paid at Tsukiji was set in 2013 when Kiyoshi Kimura paid over ¥155 million yen (£1.3 million) for a 490lb bluefin tuna after a bidding war with a Hong Kong restaurateur.
-Kimura is known in Japan as the ‘Tuna King’ and owns the Zanmai chain of sushi restaurants.
-He has won the auction on multiple occasions, including six times in a row between 2012 and 2017.
+It also helps set and maintain a high price for all other tuna that are auctioned over the forthcoming year.
+For these reasons, bidding can reach incredible levels and the price of the fish is hugely and artificially inflated way beyond its true market value.
+In 2013 Kiyoshi Kimura, a Japanese businessman who is known as the ‘Tuna King’ and owns the Zanmai chain of sushi restaurants, paid over ¥155 million yen (£1.3 million) for a 490lb bluefin tuna after a bidding war with a Hong Kong restaurateur.
+This was the highest price ever paid in the New Year tuna auction at Tsukiji.

 Related article: Atlantic Bluefin Tuna

-The annual tuna auction has continued at the new location of the inner market at Toyosu.
-In the first auction there a new record was set with Kimura again winning, this time paying ¥333.6 million yen (£2.2 million) for a 612lb tuna.
-This was more than double the amount he paid when setting the previous record in 2013.
+At the first-ever New Year tuna auction at Toyosu in 2019 Kimura set a new record, this time paying ¥333.6 million yen (£2.2 million) for a 612lb tuna, almost doubling the amount he paid when setting the previous record in 2013.

 Economics of Tsukiji Fish Market